-c) Re-election: before proposing the re-election of directors to the General Meeting, the Appointments and Remuneration Committee and the Board of Directors will assess the quality of the work and the dedication to the position of the directors proposed during the preceding term of office. d) Evaluation: the A&RC evaluates the skills, knowledge, age and experience necessary on the Board, defining, in consequence, the functions and abilities necessary in the candidates to fill each vacancy, and evaluates the time and dedication required for them to perform their task properly.
-The Board of Directors, in a plenary session, evaluates likewise: (i) the quality and efficiency of its own operation; (ii) the performance of their functions by the Chairman of the Board and the Company's chief executive, on the basis of a report that the A&RC submits to it; (iii) the operation and composition of the Board committees; and (iv) the diversity of the composition and skills of the Board and the performance and contribution of each director, paying special attention to those responsible for the different committees.

-e) Removal of directors: directors will leave the Board when the period for which they were appointed has expired and when the General Meeting thus decides using the powers it holds by law or in accordance with the Bylaws and when they tender their resignation.
+- c) Re-election: before proposing the re-election of directors to the General Meeting, the Appointments and Remuneration Committee and the Board of Directors will assess the quality of the work and the dedication to the position of the directors proposed during the preceding term of office. - d) Evaluation: the A&RC evaluates the skills, knowledge, age and experience necessary on the Board, defining, in consequence, the functions and abilities necessary in the candidates to fill each vacancy, and evaluates the time and dedication required for them to perform their task properly.
+The Board of Directors, in a plenary session, evaluates likewise: (i) the quality and efficiency of its own operation; (ii) the performance of their functions by the Chairman of the Board and the Company's chief executive, on the basis of a report that the A&RC submits to it; (iii) the operation and composition of the Board committees, on the basis of reports submitted to it by said committees; and (iv) the diversity of the composition and skills of the Board and the performance and contribution of each director, paying special attention to those responsible for the different committees. - e) Removal of directors: directors will leave the Board when the period for which they were appointed has expired and when the General Meeting thus decides using the powers it holds by law or in accordance with the Bylaws and when they tender their resignation.
 Directors must offer to resign and, if the Board sees fit, do so under a series of circumstances set out in the Regulations of the Board.
 In the event that, due to resignation or the decision of the General Meeting, a director leaves the Board before their term of office expires, they must explain their reasons for stepping down or, in the case of non-executive directors, their thoughts about the reasons for the removal by the general meeting in a letter that they will send to all the Board members.
 The Board of Directors may only propose the removal of an independent director before the bylaw-stipulated term expires when the Board considers there to be a fair reason subsequent to a report from the Appointments and Remuneration Committee.
-In particular, a fair reason will be deemed to exist when the director, they do not comply with the duties inherent to their position, or are affected by any of the circumstances that cause them to lose their independent status in accordance with the applicable legislation.

-C.1.17 Explain how the annual evaluation of the Board has given rise to significant changes in its internal organisation and to procedures applicable to its activities:
+In particular, a fair reason will be deemed to exist when the director comes to hold new positions or acquires new obligations that prevent them from devoting the time necessary to the functions inherent to the position of director, they do not comply with the duties inherent to their position, or are affected by any of the circumstances that cause them to lose their independent status in accordance with the applicable legislation. - C.1.17 Explain how the annual evaluation of the Board has given rise to significant changes in its internal organisation and to procedures applicable to its activities: